akdovlet/libft/README.md

 ‘Why not?’

-‘Because,’ the foreigner replied and, narrowing his eyes, looked into the sky, where, anticipating the cool of the evening, black birds were trac\- ing noiselessly, ‘Annushka has already bought the sunflower oil, and has not only bought it, but has already spilled it.
+‘Because,’ the foreigner replied and, narrowing his eyes, looked into the sky, where, anticipating the cool of the evening, black birds were tracing noiselessly, ‘Annushka has already bought the sunflower oil, and has not only bought it, but has already spilled it.
 So the meeting will not take place.’